The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 A traditional pub which won a gold award in September 2012 from "Taste of the West".
 Open fires keep you warm in winter and there is a lovely terrace to enjoy in summer.
 All food is sourced locally where ever possible and menus are created with this in mind.
 Famous Blas Burgers are sold from the Blas van on Sundays.

-Park at Barnoon above Porthmeor beach in St Ives and follow the coastal path for about 1km.
-The access point is a break in the edge of turf and there's a scramble down across rocks to reach the shingle and sandy areas of the beach.
-It is not a popular beach because of the stones and shingle but dogs are allowed and it's good for rock pools.
+This is a secluded beach and to get there it's best to park at Barnoon above Porthmeor beach in St Ives and follow the coastal path for about 1km.
+The access point is a break in the edge of turf and you'll need to work your way down across rocks to reach the shingle and sandy areas of the beach.
+Dogs are allowed and this is a great place for rock pools.

 Taking place throughout the year, these walking tours give a facinating insight into the history, art and people of St Ives.
 Tours start from The Guildhall (Visitor Information Centre) and run for appoximately 75 minutes.

 The quiet, unassuming sister of St Ives, Carbis Bay is only one mile west from its famous neighbour and overlooks the bay to the iconic lighthouse just off-shore at Godrevy Point, four miles further west across the golden sands of the Towans.
 Carbis Bay is a lot quieter all year round and boasts three of the finest sandy beaches in the area, Carbis Bay beach, Porthkidney Sands and Hawkes Point, perfect for families and couples.
 Or if you want to sample the delights of St Ives it delivers the best route in.
 Leave your car behind and catch the train or stroll along the coast path, you will not be disappointed as you round the final corner.